zikunz/tp/docs/UserGuide.md

 # easyLog User Guide

-easyLog is a Command Line Interface (CLI) application for warehouse employees to manage items and orders in the warehouse. easyLog allows users to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the warehouse at ease.
-If the user types fast, easyLog can get logistic management tasks done faster than traditional Graphical User Interface (GUI) applications.
+easyLog is a desktop logistic management application optimized for workers of home-based businesses to manage items and orders via a carefully designed Command Line Interface (CLI).
+Primarily, easyLog allows users to add new items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
+If a user types fast, easyLog can get logistic management tasks done more easily and faster than traditional Graphical User Interface (GUI) applications.

 - [Quick start](#quick-start)
 - [Features](#features)